Website Manager

 Q: What is a typical week for AAA?

 A: There will be one 90-minute field practice and one 60-minute batting practice during the week.
-There will be one weeknight game and one game on the weekend (Friday night or Saturday).
+There will be one weeknight game and one weekend game (Friday night or Saturday).
 Exact practice days will be determined by our practice scheduler.

 Q: What types of bats are allowed?

-A: In AAA, all bats must be USA Baseball certified, which will be indicated by the USA Baseball logo on the bat.
+A: In AAA, all bats must be USA Baseball certified, indicated by the USA Baseball logo.
 Anything else is illegal for Little League play.
-If you’re buying a bat for a relatively new player at this level, try not to spend much more than $80.
-A clerk at any sporting goods store should be able to suggest an appropriate bat for your player.
+If you’re buying a bat for a relatively new player, try not to spend more than $80.
+A clerk at any sporting goods store can recommend an appropriate bat.

 Q: Are scores and standings kept?